CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-10-27-select-ssh-keys-to-load.md

 #### Location of ssh identities

 The default location of ssh identies for Linux or MacOS based systems using openssh is under your homedirectory in the hidden folder `.ssh`.
-In case you have a different organisation for your identities, you can change this value to support your needs:
+In case you have a different location for your identities, you can change this value to support your needs:

 ```bash
 SOURCE_DIR="${HOME}/.ssh"